Airway

 Orofacial Myofunctional Therapy - Retrain the muscles of the head and neck

 When looking at the mouth and oral structures of someone who snores, it is very common to find a patient who has an open mouth posture, mouth breathing, low tongue posture, worn down teeth, forward head posture, and medical complications such as high blood pressure, acid reflux, and type II diabetes or pre-diabetes.
 One or all of these symptoms point to a orofacial myofunctional disorder (OMD).
 The tongue should rest passively suctioned to the roof of the mouth during the day and night, the lips should naturally seal day and night, nasal breathing should occur at all times.
 Orofacial Myofunctional Therapy focuses on retraining the muscles of the head and neck to function correctly at rest and during chewing and swallowing.
-Orofacial Myofunctional Therapy is a successful treatment to reduce or eliminate snoring and sleep apnea.
+Orofacial Myofunctional Therapy is a successful treatment to reduce snoring.